 Vacation - Sourcewell compensates substantially all full-time employees for unused vacation upon termination.
-As of June 30, 2023, a liability has been recorded in the financial statements related to these compensated absences.
+As of June 30, 2024, a liability has been recorded in the financial statements related to these compensated absences.

 Unable to Work Pay - Substantially all Sourcewell employees are allowed to accrue sick leave at varying amounts each year and accumulate within specified limits.
-Since the employees accumulating rights to receive compensation for future absences being caused by future illnesses such amounts cannot be reasonably estimated, a liability for unused sick leave has not been recorded in the financial statements.
+Since employee compensation for future absences caused by future illness cannot be reasonably estimated, a liability for unused unable to work leave has not been recorded in the financial statements.